dvddarias/rdocker/README.md

 Securely control a remote docker daemon using ssh forwarding, no SSL setup needed.

+##Install

+If you want it available on your system run the following (you may need elevated privileges for this to work):

+    curl -L https://github.com/dvddarias/rdocker/raw/master/rdocker.sh > /usr/local/bin/rdocker
+    chmod +x /usr/local/bin/rdocker

+If you just want it lying around on your file system:

+    git clone https://github.com/dvddarias/rdocker.git
+    cd rdocker

 ##Usage

 Lets assume you want to control the docker daemon on your `myamazingweb.com` server from your local machine.
-You would run:
+You just run:

-    git clone https://github.com/dvddarias/rdocker.git
-    cd rdocker
-    ./rdocker.sh user@myamazingweb.com
+    rdocker user@myamazingweb.com

 This will open a new bash session with a new DOCKER_HOST variable setup.
 Any `docker` command you execute will take place on the remote docker daemon.
 To test the connection run:

     docker info

-Check the `Name:` field it should have the remote hostname.
+Check the `Name:` field it should have the remote hostname ....
 That's it!!!

 You could for example run `docker build` to build an image on the remote host and then `docker save -o myimage.tar image_name` to store it locally.
 Or maybe run `docker exec -it container_name bash` to open a shell session on a remote container.
 Even bash auto-completion works ok.